 5. Do something you enjoy: Let’s be real, 2020 took a toll on all of us and affected us in different ways.
 Find something that you love to do, and do it!
 Doing so could reduce your stress level!
 For me, 2020 was the year of golf.
 It is a never-ending quest to fix my swing, and score a little better than the week before.
 Set some time aside for yourself — you deserve it!

 And there it is.
 I appreciate you making it this far.
 In all seriousness, the world of personal finance is not an easy one to understand.
 It can help to sit with someone and just talk through these things, and that is why I am here.
 Send me an email, or give me a call.
 A video call works too.
 Absolutely no cost on your end, just your time.
 Let’s chat!

 The information in this commentary is intended for informational purposes only, and is not intended to imply a recommendation of any products or securities mentioned.
 Please note that individual situations can vary and you are encouraged to seek such advice from your financial advisor.

-Securities and investment advisory services offered through Royal Alliance Associates, Inc. (RAA), member FINRA/SIPC.
-RAA is separately owned and other entities and/or marketing names, products or services referenced here are independent of RAA.
+Securities and investment advisory services offered through Osaic Wealth, Inc., member FINRA/SIPC.
+Osaic Wealth is separately owned and other entities and/or marketing names, products or services referenced here are independent of Osaic Wealth.